Governance Framework

 Whistleblowing Policy

-To ensure that the Company’s culture and values are adhere to and for good corporate governance practices, in order to help detect and deter misconduct and malpractices, the Board approved the launching of the “Whistleblowing Policy” in April 2012, for employees and those who deal with the Group, including customers and suppliers, and other stakeholders to raise concerns about the practices of the Group, in a secure and confidential manner.
-The Internal Audit Department of the Group is tasked with handling any complaints received and deal with any improprieties in any matters related to the Group, and is responsible for reporting them to the Audit Committee, which in turn will decide whether any further action is required.
+To ensure that the Company’s culture and values are adhere to and for good corporate governance practices, in order to help detect and deter misconduct and malpractices, the Board approved the launching of the Whistleblowing Policy in April 2012, for employees and those who deal with the Group, including customers and suppliers, and other stakeholders to raise concerns about the practices of the Group, in a secure and confidential manner.

 Anti-corruption Policies

 The Board and management of the Company are committed to anti-corruption and ethical business practices.
-As such, the Company has formulated a series of anti-corruption policies since 2005 which are in compliance with the prevailing anti-corruption laws and regulations where our business operations and units are located.
+As such the Company has formulated a series of anti-corruption policies since 2005 which are in compliance with the prevailing anti-corruption laws and regulations where our business operations and units are located.
 Anti-corruption seminars are mandatorily organized on a regular basis annually to educate our management and employees across the Group of the relevant laws and regulations and the measures the Company adopted to fight against corruption so as to foster our corporate culture of honesty and integrity.

 Engagement with Workforce